-The aim of this article was to highlight some truly casual-looking, trainer-like motorcycle footwear.
+This article aimed to highlight some truly casual-looking, trainer-like motorcycle footwear.

-Enter the FLM City Boots, essentially a carefully redesigned take on the Converse company classic Chuck Taylor shoe.
+Enter the FLM City Boots, a carefully redesigned take on the Converse company’s classic Chuck Taylor shoe.

 Their distressed cowhide exterior and weathered rubber sole help them to look like a pair of trainers you’ve been wearing for several years.

-If you’re hellbent on buying a pair of riding shoes with good camouflage, these are a good option.
+These are a good option if you’re hellbent on buying a pair of riding shoes with good camouflage.

-Protection is fairly basic here, with soft ankle protection and the durable cowhide exterior being the extent of it.
+Protection is pretty basic here, with soft ankle protection and the durable cowhide exterior being the extent of it.

-While these are a comfortable pair of trainer boots and will keep you dry, they will wear out quickly if you’re doing a lot of walking around.
+While these are a comfortable pair of trainer boots and will keep you dry, they will wear out quickly if you do a lot of walking around.